archfrog/KioskForge/FAQ.md

 A tip is to try to create a new connection with your phone to see if that works.
 Most likely, it will fail too.

+### How much space does KioskForge take up on the kiosk machine?
+As of this writing, less than half a megabyte.
+This is negible and should not cause any concern on your part.

+All files created by and used by KioskForge are located in `~/KioskForge`.
+Please do **not** remove this folder as it is required.

+The setup script, `KioskSetup.py`, *intentionally* copies `KioskForge.py` (the main program) onto the target for posterity.

 ### I get weird errors about `set chanspec 0xNNNN fail, reason -52`
 To be honest, I get a bunch of these errors every time I install Ubuntu Server on the Raspberry Pi 4+.
 I think that they are related to the Wi-Fi network card by Broadcomm, but I have no idea what they mean or why they pop up.